NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   coordinate system is modeled.
 - No calibration target is assumed, so the image/depth data are acquired in situ.
-- The solved-for camera poses and relationships among sensors can be registered to real-world coordinates via control points.
+- The solved-for camera poses and relationships among sensors can be registered to real-world coordinates via user-selected control points.
 - A preexisting mesh of the surface being imaged can be used as a constraint (rays corresponding to the same feature must intersect close to the mesh).
 - All images acquired with one sensor are assumed to share intrinsics.